YottaDB/YDBDoc/ProgGuide/commands.rst

 When ZSHOW directs its output to a variable, it adds two levels of descendants to that variable.
 The first level subscript contains a one-character string from the set of upper-case ZSHOW action codes, identifying the type of information.
 ZSHOW implicitly KILLs all descendants of the first level nodes.
 ZSHOW stores information elements at the second level using ascending integers, starting at 1.

 When a ZSHOW "V" directs its output to a local variable (lvn), the result does not contain a copy of the descendants of the resulting "V" node.

+ZSHOW targeted to a local (ZSHOW “*”:lcl) splits lines longer than 8KiB at the last character that fully fits within the 8KiB limit.
+ZSHOW targeted to a global (ZSHOW “*”:^CC) truncates data exceeding the maximum record size for the target global at the last character that fully fits within that record size.

 Example: